Artist Statement

 Artist bio

-Born in Canada, Trevor Jones left in his mid-twenties with a backpack and a hunger for adventure.
-After travelling the world, he settled in Scotland, where he completed his Foundation year at Leith School of Art.
-He then enrolled in the unique 5 year MA (Hons) Fine Art programme jointly delivered by Edinburgh College of Art and the University of Edinburgh, graduating in 2008 with First Class Honours.
-He went on to serve as Executive Director of Art in Healthcare while teaching at Leith School of Art, before devoting himself fully to his own practice.
+Trevor Jones is a Canadian-born artist based in Scotland.
+After travelling extensively in his twenties, he settled in Edinburgh where he studied at Leith School of Art before enrolling in the five-year MA (Hons) Fine Art programme jointly delivered by Edinburgh College of Art and the University of Edinburgh, graduating in 2008 with First Class Honours.